Last Updated on November 10, 2022

 The place is just stunning, it’s so remote and so hard to access that the place has been incredibly well preserved.
 Only a couple of fishermen live here on a nomadic basis, and there are only two small hotels there, both offering bungalows.

 Across from Valu beach is the magnificent Ilha de Jaco, or Jaco Island.
-A sacred island where development and overnight stays are forbidden.
+A sacred and isolated island where development and overnight stays are forbidden.
 This small island is only inhabited by a couple of monkeys.
 The water is crystal clear and the sand super white.
 The best part is you’ll probably have the place all to yourself.
 The fact that almost no one comes in this area really gives it something special, a different vibe from any other places.

 Technically you can snorkel and swim there, but in reality, first, there’s a really strong current passing between Ilha de Jaco and the main island.
 And second, the current is full of sharks and crocodiles.
 The locals will tell you that it’s really safe to swim here because the animals only stay inside the current and don’t come near the beaches.
 Don’t trust them, all over Timor, locals regularly get eaten by crocodiles, so they don’t know what they’re saying.